 Meet Flo the Land Pirate

-Flo is my name, I’m 38 years old and a PIRATE by profession.
-I’m an enthusiastic sportsman, traveller, offroad trucker and… A wealth creator, collecting as many experiences and stories as I can.
+Flo is my name.
+I’m 38 years old and a PIRATE by profession.
+I’m an enthusiastic sportsman, traveler, off-road trucker, and a wealth creator, collecting as many experiences and stories as I can through my truck life.
 This is my personal wealth.
-I have a wonderful 6-year-old daughter that is living with her mother in Germany.
+Furthermore, I have a wonderful 6-year-old daughter who is living with her mother in Germany.

 How Did Your Truck Life Begin?

-I’ve travelled since I was 19, mostly hitchhiking or riding old motorcycles in South/Central America and Asia.
-When my daughter was born, an offroad truck was my solution to keep my family and me together.
-Unfortunately, the attempt was not successful, but I learned a lot along the way.
+I’ve been traveling since I was 19, mostly hitchhiking or riding old motorcycles in South and Central America and Asia.
+When my daughter was born, an off-road truck became my solution to keep my family and me together.
+Unfortunately, the attempt wasn’t successful, but I learned a lot along the way.

 Buying the truck was simple.
-Two friends and I got tickets from Munich to a Warsaw military scrapyard.
-Between us, we had 1 driving licence, and 4 cases of beer to celebrate our return.
+Two friends and I got tickets from Munich to a military scrapyard in Warsaw.
+Between us, we had one driving license and four cases of beer to celebrate our return.
 The truck had been in the scrapyard for years.
-I could write a book about the number of breakdowns that we had on the way back to Germany.
+In fact, I could write a book about the number of breakdowns we had on the way back to Germany.

 What Was It Like Turning a Truck Into a Home?

 The truck clearly needed a lot of work.
-I rebuilt the engine once, but it was still smoking and performing weakly.
-The second time, I invited some friends who helped me get the truck running healthy.
-I upgraded the rear cabin to a bigger one and built an access hatch through to the front.
+I rebuilt the engine once; however, it was still smoking and performing weakly.
+The second time, I invited some friends who helped me get the truck running well.
+Moreover, I upgraded the rear cabin to a bigger one and built an access hatch to the front.
 Originally, I built the interior with Styrofoam to see how the design would feel.
-In the end, I tried many crazy things.
-Even spent 3 hours driving along the highway trying to heat water from the engine coolant system, which was completely DIY.
-This was definitely not successful, it actually set fire to a part of the truck.
+In the end, I tried many crazy things—even spending three hours driving along the highway trying to heat water from the engine coolant system, which was completely DIY.
+Unfortunately, this was definitely not successful; it actually set fire to a part of the truck.

-After 4 years, my pirate truck was finished.
-It cost me 80k, with a lot of silly ideas, and wasted time and money.
-It is a Soviet-Polish Offroad 6×6 Star.
-I chose it because it is extremely lightweight, can house 3 to 4 people comfortably, and its offroad capabilities are almost incomparable.
+After four years, my pirate truck was finished.
+It cost me 80k, along with a lot of silly ideas, wasted time, and money.
+It’s a Soviet-Polish Off-road 6×6 Star.
+I chose it because it’s extremely lightweight, can comfortably house three to four people, and its off-road capabilities are almost incomparable.
 It’s definitely old and noisy, but I love it.
+This truck life has transformed my approach to travel and adventure.

 What Is Truck Life Like?

-On one hand, this lifestyle makes it harder to keep in contact with friends, though, it gives a chance to make new friends on the way.
+On one hand, this lifestyle makes it harder to keep in contact with friends; on the other hand, it gives me a chance to make new friends along the way.
 No longer do I feel the need to buy another house, build another financially lucrative business, or study for another useless degree.
-Before moving into my truck, I was focusing on building a financially wealthy future, now I am building myself.
-And maaaaaan, sometimes I feel it may be easier to become rich than to deal with myself at some points!
+Before moving into my truck, I was focused on building a financially wealthy future; now I am building myself.
+And man, sometimes I feel it may be easier to become rich than to deal with myself at some points!

 How Do You Manage This Lifestyle?

-I am fortunate to work as Captain on Gas tankers.
-Basically, I work for 3 months worldwide, and then I have a 2-3 month vacation.
-This gives me the ability to travel in my truck, generally to the east of Europe.
+I am fortunate to work as a captain on gas tankers.
+Essentially, I work for three months worldwide, and then I have a two- to three-month vacation.
+This allows me to travel in my truck and enjoy the outdoor experiences that come with the over-lander lifestyle, generally heading to Eastern Europe.
 Before my schedule starts, I park the truck wherever I am in a safe place.
-I am very grateful that I don’t need to ‘finance’ my truck lifestyle or give up any comforts or securities.
+I am very grateful that I don’t need to ‘finance’ my truck life or give up any comforts or securities.

-I never understand why people buy a van with the hopes of an alternative life, only to park at a sunny beach with others of the same nationality, and no interest in their surroundings.
+I never understand why people buy a van with hopes of an alternative life, only to park at a sunny beach with others of the same nationality, showing no interest in their surroundings.
 For me, I can only enjoy a few days before the need to discover returns.
-The need for personal growth is real, to gain what I can from each country and culture as possible.
-I am a pirate after all!
+The need for personal growth is real; I want to gain as much as I can from each country and culture.
+After all, I am a land pirate!

 Words of Advice

-For anyone that is considering this lifestyle, I have a few points to introduce to you.
+For anyone considering this truck life or van life, I have a few points to share:

-• Some relations will not survive the van life.
+- Some relationships will not survive van life.

-• Don’t spend all of your money on an offroad truck if you don’t go offroad for real.
+- Don’t spend all your money on an off-road truck if you don’t plan to go off-road for real.

-• Don’t just stay in your vehicle, get out, talk to people and mix with them.
+- Don’t just stay in your vehicle—get out, talk to people, and engage with them.
 Otherwise, you’ll miss the point of it.

 Find Him Here: